MicrosoftDocs/visualstudio-docs/docs/test/how-to-use-the-load-test-api.md

 > [!TIP]
 > Use the object browser to examine the <xref:Microsoft.VisualStudio.TestTools.LoadTesting> namespace.
 Both the Visual C# and Visual Basic editors offer IntelliSense support for coding with the classes in the namespace.

-You can also create plug-ins for Web performance tests.
+You can also create plug-ins for web performance tests.
 For more information, see [How to: Create a Web Performance Test Plug-In](../test/how-to-create-a-web-performance-test-plug-in.md) and [How to: Create a Request-Level Plug-In](../test/how-to-create-a-request-level-plug-in.md).

 ## To use the LoadTesting namespace

-1. Open a Web performance and load test Project that contains a load test.
+1. Open a web performance and load test Project that contains a load test.

 2. Add a Visual C# or a Visual Basic class library project to your test solution.

-3. Add a reference in the Web performance and load test project to the class library project.
+3. Add a reference in the web performance and load test project to the class library project.

 4. Add a reference to the Microsoft.VisualStudio.QualityTools.LoadTestFramework DLL in the Class Library project.